kari-hue/NaturalLanguageProcessing/NLP_Streamlit_application/readme.md

 Stepwise implementation.

-#### Step 1: In my text summarizer I have used mainly three techniques for it's implementation:
+#### Step 1: In my text summarizer I used mainly three techniques for it's implementation:

  * Simply using NLTK library
  * TextRankAlgorithm(Implemented using gensim)
  * LexRankAlgorithm(Implemented using Sumy)

-Step 2: Putting everything together using streamlit
+#### Step 2: Putting everything together using streamlit

 After implementing all these algorithms for text summarization I came up with an idea to put everything together using streamlit.
-Streamlit let’s you build simple and fast applications for demonstration purposes.
+Streamlit let’s you build simple and fast UI applications for demonstration purposes.

 I simply integrated these three summarization techniques in my streamlit application that helps to summarize the text given by the user.